-I write about personal finance, credit cards and debt, saving, money, insurance, retirement, investing, loans, careers, freelancing, small business, and productivity.
+I write about personal finance, credit cards and debt, saving, budgeting, money, insurance, retirement, investing, loans, careers, freelancing, small business, and productivity.

 Don’t have a lot of money?
 Don’t panic!
 Blogger Jackie Lam shows how you can still build up an emergency fund on a tight budget.

 You’re ambitious and focused on your profession—and so is your significant other.

 It’s date night at the Museum of Broken Relationships in Hollywood, and Patrick and I are poring over the museum’s collection, reading the stories attached to each artifact with lurid fascination.

 From meals to video game loot to makeup, there’s no shortage of things you can receive in the mail on the regular.